YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/gcloud_deployment.md

 ## Enable Google Cloud Storage

 The Attachments microservice uploads pictures to the [Google Cloud Storage](https://cloud.google.com/storage).
-Make sure the service is enabled at the project level.
+Enable the service for this Google project.

 ## Create Instance Templates